Battle of Almenar: Prelude

 By the spring of 1709, France was financially exhausted, the severe winter of 1708/09 led to widespread famine and Louis XIV was forced to withdraw French troops from Spain to reinforce his northern frontier.
 However, although the Battle of Malplaquet in September 1709 was technically an Allied victory, the casualties shocked Europe and halted their advance into France.
 In Spain, forces loyal to the Bourbon candidate Philip V recaptured Alicante in April 1709 and won a resounding victory over an Anglo-Portuguese army at La Gudiña in May.
 The Portuguese now declared an informal truce, allowing trade and agriculture to recommence.

 All sides wanted peace but negotiations in The Hague over the winter and spring of 1709/10 failed when the Allies demanded Louis agree to remove his grandson Philip by force if necessary.
 This approach was summarised by the British Whig party slogan No Peace Without Spain but was a major miscalculation.
 There was growing opposition to the war in Britain, now the major financial backer of the Alliance while the campaign in Spain had largely been a failure.
 Phillip was far more popular with the Spanish than his rival Archduke Charles and so the war continued.

-In May 1710, Phillip and the Spanish-Bourbon army under Villadarias crossed the Segre river into Catalonia hoping to capture Balaguer.
+In May 1710, Phillip and the Spanish-Bourbon army under Francisco Castillo Fajardo, 2nd Marquis of Villadarias crossed the Segre river into Catalonia hoping to capture Balaguer.
 The first attempt failed due to torrential rain but French reinforcements increased the Spanish army to 20,000 infantry and 6,000 cavalry and in June they tried again.
-The illness of the Allied commander Starhemberg enabled Philip to capture a number of small towns but after several weeks of marching and counter-marching, on 27 July Stanhope's division crossed the Segres at Alfarràs and combined with Starhemberg's forces on the heights of Almenar.
+The illness of the Allied commander Guido Starhemberg enabled Philip to capture a number of small towns but after several weeks of marching and counter-marching, on 27 July Stanhope's division crossed the Segres at Alfarràs and combined with Starhemberg's forces on the heights of Almenar.

-The battle
+Battle

 Villadarias opened the battle with a cavalry attack on the Allied defences which initially gave way.
 The Spanish wasted the opening by pursuing groups of fleeing enemies and allowed the Allied lines to reform.

-British infantry and dragoons on the Allied left led by Stanhope and George Carpenter attacked the Bourbon army's right wing which fled, taking the second line with it; British casualties included the Earl of Rochford, Colonel of the 3rd Dragoon Regiment who was killed as they broke the Spanish lines.
-The Austrians simultaneously attacked and destroyed the Bourbon right wing, Philip himself only just avoiding capture.
+British, Dutch and German cavalry on the Allied left led by Stanhope and George Carpenter attacked the Bourbon army's right wing which fled, taking the second line with it; British casualties included the Earl of Rochford, Colonel of the 3rd Dragoon Regiment who was killed as they broke the Spanish lines.
+The Allies simultaneously attacked the Bourbon right wing and put them to flight, with Philip himself only just avoiding capture.

 The battle took place late in the afternoon, preventing the Allies from following up their victory and allowing the Bourbon forces to gather their scattered cavalry and reassemble in the town of Zaragoza or Saragossa.